dvgreetham/hda_modelling/README.md

 # hda_modelling
-Code for the paper "
+Code for the paper "Data-Driven Huntington’s Disease Progression Modelling and Estimation of Societal Cost in the UK"

 Health Economics Modelling for Huntingdon's Disease.